19th March, 2013 11 Min read

 GlobalDots allows you to turn this paradigm upside down: Utilizing native cloud services (e.g. the AWS Console and APIs) in conjunction with GlobalDots’ enterprise controls, the system integrator or third parties can be granted access to a cloud development account before the ink is dry on their statement of work.

-We help to address the most common cloud challenges faced by large enterprises:
+We help in addressing the most common cloud challenges faced by large enterprises.
+These include:

 With GlobalDots, you can safely enable self-service & direct AWS, Azure and GCP access for all your applications and developers.
 GlobalDots helps your cloud team be more efficient, giving it the tooling and automation necessary to manage the complexity of implementing the best practice of a multi-account strategy and allowing SecOps and DevOps teams to focus on higher-value activities.

 If you’re a SaaS provider, you know that sub-second application response time is an important but often unrealized goal.
 Latency is a critical requirement in the remote working scenario, and research has consistently shown that an application response time of over 1 second will cause an interruption in the user’s flow of thought, and a delay of about 10 seconds will result in the abandonment of the task.